LBCrion/sfwbar/doc/sfwbar.rst

 SetTooltip [<widget>,]<string>
   set tooltip text for a widget

-IdleInhibit <string>
-  set idle inhibitor for a given widget.
-The string parameters accepted are "or" and "off.
-You can toggle this action by using IconInhibit condition in your action.
-I.e. [!IdleInhibit] IdleInhibit "on"

 UserState <string>
   Set boolean user state on a widget.
 Valid values are "On" or "Off".